Redundancy payments and notice

 Employees can only count a maximum of 20 years' service and the 'weekly pay' is subject to an upper limit.

-The statutory redundancy payment is capped at £450 a week (Feb 2013 rates), from 6th April 2014 this rate will increase to £464.
+The statutory redundancy payment is capped at £464 a week (since 6 April 2014).
 Any dispute about whether a redundancy payment is due, or about its size, can be determined by an employment tribunal.
 From 29th July 2013 all Employment Tribunals and Employment Appeal Tribunals will be liable to pay a fee or an application for fee remission.
 Further information is available from Ministry of Justice - Employment Tribunal guidance.

 If you have cash-flow problems so serious that making the redundancy payment would put the future of your business at serious risk, the Redundancy Payments Service (RPS) can arrange to pay the employee direct from the National Insurance Fund.
 If you are insolvent, the RPS makes the payment and the debt is recovered from the assets of your business.